johnbillion/wp_mail/readme.md

 ## Other

+### A fatal error occurs

-### A fatal error occurs in a plugin or theme and Recovery Mode is not active
+Sent when a fatal error occurs in a plugin or theme and Recovery Mode is not active.

     To:        Site Admin / Value of RECOVERY_MODE_EMAIL constant
     From:      WordPress <wordpress@host>